 In order for digital marketers to successfully optimize SEM campaigns in Japan, it might be necessary to utilize both Google AdWords and Yahoo!
 Promotional Ads to identify the demographics of the users to test and to analyze the effectiveness of the two search engine platforms.
-PPC on Japanese search engines can have unique characteristics compared to other countries, so by having the knowledge on what can be implemented on both platforms may help and improve the performance of your campaigns.
+SEM in Japan can have unique characteristics compared to other countries, so by having the knowledge on what can be implemented on both platforms may help and improve the performance of your campaigns.

 Looking at industry reports and opinions on both search engines may help you choose between Google or Yahoo!
 Japan but the real effectiveness of a PPC campaign in your industry can only be measured by experimenting and comparing the results on both paid search platforms.

 Experiments on both PPC platforms can be done with low cost and at ease.
 If you need help with strategies on Google and Yahoo!
 Japan, feel free to contact us!